anycable/anycable/docs/ocpp.md

 - EV charging station connects to AnyCable-Go via WebSocket
 - The station sends a `BootNotification` request to initialize the connection
-- AnyCable transforms this request into several AnyCable RPC calls to match the Action Cable inteface:
+- AnyCable transforms this request into several AnyCable RPC calls to match the Action Cable interface:
   1) `Authenticate -> Connection#connect` to authenticate the station.
   2) `Command{subscribe} -> OCCPChannel#subscribed` to initialize a channel entity to association with this station.
   3) `Command{perform} -> OCCPChannel#boot_notification` to handle the `BootNotification` request.
 - Subsequent requests from the station are converted into `OCCPChannel` action calls (e.g., `Authorize -> OCCPChannel#authorize`, `StartTransaction -> OCCPChannel#start_transaction`).

-AnyCable also takes care of heartbeats and ack messages (unless you send them manually, see below).
+AnyCable also takes care of heartbeats and acknowledgment messages (unless you send them manually, see below).

 ## Usage